All Episodes

 The anger in the rage is coming from the same people who completely understand the Palestinian cause, who completely apologize constantly for Hamas and Hezbollah, and who think those of us who are very, very concerned about Iran are off base.

-The Iranian leader never faced the kind of international criticism for the say for saying the exact same thing.
+The Iranian leader never faced the kind of international criticism for saying the exact same thing.

 He's a Holocaust denier, and he's a Holocaust denier who's making a point.